plutov/packagemain/23-fuzz-testing-in-go/README.md

 ### What is fuzzing

-Fuzzing, or sometimes called fuzz testing is a method of giving random unexpected input to your programs to test for possible crashes or edge cases.
+Fuzzing or fuzz testing is a method of giving random unexpected input to your programs to test for possible crashes or edge cases.
 Fuzzing can shed a light on some logical bugs or performance problems, so it's always worth adding to a code where stability and performance matter.

 ### Go projects for fuzzing